hyprwm/hyprland-wiki/pages/Nix/Options & Overrides.md

 ## Using Nix repl

-If you're using Nix (and not NixOS or Home Manager) and you want to override, you can do it like this
+If you're using Nix (and not NixOS or Home Manager) and you want to override, you can do it like this:

 ```nix
 $ nix repl